faradayafrica/Url-Shortener-API/CONTRIBUTING.md

     $ git clone https://github.com/<your-GitHub-username>/Url-Shortener-API.git
     ```

-4. Create a new branch for your fix
+4. Create a new branch for your changes or fix

     ```sh
      $ git checkout -b <branch-name>